Bullitt County is named for Alexander Scott Bullitt, who was the Lieutenant Governor of Kentucky from 1800 to 1804.

 Contractor: Codell Construction Company of Winchester

 Description: The building faces west and is a two story red colored brick and concrete structure.
-The building is located on landscaped grounds on the northeast side of the courthouse.
+The building is located on landscaped grounds in the center of Shepherdsville on the northeast side of the courthouse.
 The west front has a large portico supported by four large columns rising to a third story section with pediment at the roof line.
 The portico section has stone facing with a central entrance on the first story.
 On the center of the roof is a high square cupola with small dome.
-The roof is sloped.
+The roof is hipped.
 There is stone trim at the corners.

 County Courthouse Annex – Shepherdsville